 Pregnancy Category B for Metronidazole and pregnancy category C for Miconazole.
 After the 1st trimester of pregnancy, This drug may be used in cases considered essential by a physician, but should be used under control.

 Breastfeeding should be discontinued since Metronidazole appears in the mother milk.
 It can be started again 24-48 hrs after the end of treatment.

-In recurrent cases, or when vaginitis has resisted other treatments, 1 Pessary should be inserted at night and in the morning for 14 days.
+Insert 1 vaginal Pessary high into the vagina at night for 7 days.
+In recurrent cases, or when vaginitis has resisted other treatments, application of 1 vaginal Pessary at night for 14 days is recommended.

 For elderly patients (over 65 years): As for younger adults.

 Children : Not recommended for children.

 Symptoms: Due to Metronidazole : Nausea, vomiting, abdominal pain, diarrhea, pruritus, metallic taste, ataxia, vertigo, paresthesia, convulsion, leukopenia and darkening of urine.

 Due to Miconazole Nitrate: Nausea, vomiting, anorexia, headache and diarrhea, sore throat and mouth.

 |If accidental ingestion of large quantities of this drug occurs, an appropriate method of gastric emptying may be considered if necessary.
 There exist no specific antidote, symptomatic treatment can be applied.
 Cure can be provided in persons who ingested a dose of Metronidazole 12g.|